 - Chronic fatigue

-- Difficulty concentrating
+- Difficulty concentrating, brain fog

-- Irritable Bowel Syndrome (IBS)
+- Irritable Bowel Syndrome (IBS) and symptoms

 - Memory loss

 - … and the list goes on …

 But there is a common thread.
 Reduction of gut lining integrity.